Your guide to choosing a lift pass this season

 Flexi 5-day pass

-What: A 5-day pass.
-Use your days nonconsecutively and at any time in the season.
+What: 5 days up the mountain that can be used nonconsecutively and at any time in the season.

-How much: Only available to purchase online, it will cost $720 for an adult and $350 for a child.
-That works out as $144 per day for an adult and $70 per day for a child.
-Though it costs $160 more than the cheapest 5-day multi-pass, you’re gaining flexibility to use your pass on both mountains’ most popular days, even if ski passes sell out in the peak season period, June 26 - July 14, 2023.
+How much: Only available to purchase online between Feb 9 – June 14, the Flexi 5-Day Pass costs $750 for an adult and $400 for a child.
+That works out as $150 per day for an adult and $80 per day for a child.
+Though it costs $160 more than the cheapest single-mountain 5-day multi-pass, you’re gaining flexibility to use your pass on both mountains, and on any open day throughout the season, even if lift passes sell out.

 Why: This pass is super flexible and allows you to spread your 5 days across the season.
-It’s great for using spontaneously.
-Use this pass from the most popular day to the quietest one.
+It’s great for using spontaneously to cherry-pick the best conditions and weather days of winter.
+Use this pass from the most popular days to the quietest ones.

-Who: Those who want flexibility to use their pass whenever in the season.
-This might suit skiers or riders living in the region who know they won’t go up the mountain more than 5 times over the season.
-Holidaymakers who are visiting longer and don’t want to use their pass in one burst.
+Who: Those who want the flexibility to use their pass on any open day throughout the season.
+This might suit those living locally who won’t likely visit more than 5 days.
+The Flexi 5-Day Pass would also suit holidaymakers who are visiting for a longer period and don’t want to use their pass in a smaller window of time.

 Level: First timers to advanced.